Everything PR News

 Marketing Implications for Hemp and CBD Operators

-Hemp-derived products operate under a separate regulatory framework (the 2018 Farm Bill plus FDA enforcement plus state-level rules) and would not be directly affected by Schedule III actions targeting marijuana.
+Hemp-derived products operate under a separate regulatory framework (the 2018 Farm Bill plus FDA enforcement plus state-level rules) and were not directly affected by the April 28 Schedule III action targeting marijuana.
 However, federal hemp definitions continue to be debated, with potential changes affecting delta-8, delta-9 hemp-derived, THCA, and other compounds.
-(See: Hemp and Wellness PR.)
+See Hemp and Wellness PR and THC vs CBD Communications Strategy for the distinct frameworks.

 What Sophisticated Operators Are Doing